Jerónimo Saavedra: Personal life and death

 In December 2000, during the presentation of Fernando Bruquetas de Castro's book Outing en España.
 Los españoles salen del armario (Outing in Spain.
 Spaniards come out of the closet), Saavedra announced publicly that he was gay.
 As he explained in the book's foreword, his coming out was prompted by the death of his partner Sebastián in a traffic accident that year, when he asked Sebastián's family for his name to be included in the obituary.

 After coming out, Saavedra joined Miquel Iceta as one of the first openly gay politicians in the history of Spain and he became the first to hold certain high public offices: member of the Cortes Generales, minister, mayor of a provincial capital, and president of an Autonomous Community.

 He was also a Freemason, having been initiated into the Lisbon Lodge in 1989, being the first Freemason minister of the Spanish democracy.

 His niece, Marta Saavedra, has been a PSOE senator for Gran Canaria since 2023.

 Saavedra died on 21 November 2023 at the age of 87 in his home of Las Palmas de Gran Canaria.
-That same afternoon the funeral chapel was opened in the Casas Consistoriales of Las Palmas.
+That same afternoon his body lay in state in the Casas Consistoriales of Las Palmas.
 The municipal government and the government of the Canary Islands decreed three days of official mourning.
 On the afternoon of 22 November, Saavedra was buried in the cemetery of the Vegueta neighbourhood, the Las Palmas district where he lived all his life.